 The community based development methodology proved to be efficient for all partners and possesses a significant value in the long term.
 Therefore it should be further promoted by local authorities through existing community resource centres and regional media.
 COs can also be encouraged to share their experience in form of success stories, bulletins and hosting study/exchange visits.

-Pilot areas practicing participatory governance enjoy more efficient decision-making and implementation, and more dynamic local development.
+Pilot territories (rayons, local councils) practicing participatory governance through COs-participation enjoy more efficient decision-making, micro-project implementation, and more dynamic local development.
 Settlements with mobilized communities demonstrate initial increase in economic development, improvements in service delivery, high quality of strategic planning, and corruption-free use of funds in implementation of local projects.
 These phenomena and their factors should be explored, assessed and generalized by local authorities; the process should be standardized and prepared for adoption in non-pilot areas.

-Local development forums as well as Rayon community resource centres possess great potential to sustain the practice of social mobilization and community based development initiatives.
+Local development forums (municipal sustainable development councils in cities) as well as community resource centres possess great potential to sustain the practice of community based local development.
 However, these are semi-formal, ad-hoc structures with rather normative than legal value.
-In order to advance their efficiency and build on the opportunities they provide, local authorities should formalize these structures with appropriate provisions and human resources.
-A national level upscale of this practice can be recommended and supported by national government.
+In order to fully exploit their efficiency and build on the opportunities they provide, local authorities should formalize these structures with appropriate logistic provisions and human resources.
+A national level upscaling of this practice can be considered and supported by national government.

-In the longer term, local resources are to be generated for funding of community initiatives.
-Community development fund can be suggested as an instrument allowing for gradual collection of funds in form of membership fees; it can also offer local business a legal and transparent means of channelling their funds for support of community initiatives.
-However, creation and activities of such community development funds are to be legally regulated.
+In the longer term, local resources are to be generated for funding of community initiatives and sustainability of such initiatives.
+Such resources are to be mobilised by community organisations in the form of community development fund, maintenance fund etc. through is gradual collection to enable effective participation of low income groups.
+However, creation and activities of such funds require legal provision.

+Registered COs offer local businesses a legal and transparent means of channelling their funds for support of community initiatives.
+They also bear potential to receive local budget to carry out community initiatives jointly.
+However, current legal provision causes difficulties in full fledge utilisation of this opportunity and therefore appropriate legal provision and budget code must be brought into force.

-Strategic planning with community participation is efficient and should be continued.
+Strategic planning in participation of mobilised community is found to be efficient and therefore should be continued and promoted further.

-More than 4000 have people have acquired know-how to implement CBA methodology at local level.
-Community development processes initiated by CBA created favourable conditions for the natural leaders to untap their potential.
+More than 4000 people across Ukraine have acquired know-how to implement CBA methodology at local level.
+Local development processes initiated under this methodology created favourable conditions for the natural leaders to unleash their potential.
 Their potential can be further utilized in local governance.

 Several demonstration sites have emerged at the local level for dissemination of CBA methodology in practice.
 These can be used as learning ground by authorities willing to introduce community based development.